Reasons to visit Nicaragua

 Do a Homestay/Learn Spanish

 Want to stay longer?
 Take part in a homestay.
-There are a lot of opportunities to stay longer and Spanish Corner School is the best option to stay in San Juan del Sur for a good deal to stay and learn spanish in Nicaragua, San Juan del Sur. we hve 7 bedrooms with capacity for 17 people total or we can send you to hostel or family houses, for a Hostel We recomend CASA ORO. learn and study Spanish in Nicaragua, and farm.
+There are a lot of opportunities to stay longer and Spanish Corner School is the best option to stay in San Juan del Sur for a good deal to stay and learn spanish in Nicaragua, San Juan del Sur. we have 7 bedrooms with capacity for 17 people total or we can send you to hostel or family houses, for a Hostel We recomend CASA ORO.
 If this interests you, hostels and tourist offices in any big city can help organize this for you.
 San Juan del Sur, Granada, Esteli, Ometepe, and León are popular destinations for this.

 Visit Apoyo Lagoon